juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 *ID*  | *Question* | *Answer* | *Comment*

-You can give a meaningful ID to index your Q&A pair and also use it to group alternative question expressions or answer expressions.
-With the same ID, you can have multipe question variations and one answer for all those questions.
+You can give a meaningful ID to index your Q&A pair and also use it to group alternative question or answer expressions.
+With the same ID, you can have multiple question variations and one answer for all those questions.
 Every chatbot template automatically comes with a default Q&A list, which you can customize.
 Pay attention to the answers in the CSV ended with "#", indicating a default system answer to be modified.
 Here is [more information](https://docs.juji.io/design/#customize-qa-and-fallback) on customizing Q&As.

 ![Take a closer look at the formatting of the csv files.](/assets/uploads/jujicsv.png "Example of a CSV Template Downloaded From Q&A Board")